Zeegar/FeatureFile2Fibery/README.md

    python inspectFeature.py <feature_file_path>
    ```

-5. The script will display a summary of any formatting errors, spelling mistakes, or syntax issues found in the feature file.
+5. The script will display a summary of any formatting errors or syntax issues found in the feature file.
-6. The script will ask if you would like to continue with CSV generation despite these issues.
-Use standard input (`input()`) to capture your decision.

 ## Running Tests